cntseesharp/L.AI/README.md

 ## Usage
 Start your Visual Studio and start typing.
-It follow the same rules at IntelliCode.
+It follows the same rules as IntelliCode.

 ## Q&A
 Q: Why can't I install it?\